rust-lang/cargo/src/doc/src/guide/creating-a-new-package.md

-## Creating a New Project
+## Creating a New Package

-To start a new project with Cargo, use `cargo new`:
+To start a new package with Cargo, use `cargo new`:

 ```console
 $ cargo new hello_world --bin